Skip to main content

 • story

-The game's story is presented through the perspective of a low-ranking enlistee navigating various realistic military scenarios, with a focus on following orders and documenting experiences.
-While some players appreciate the engaging missions and the ability to create custom scenarios, others feel the overarching plot, centered around a proxy war in the Cold War era, lacks significance.
-Overall, the narrative is complemented by a mission editor that allows for extensive customization, though some technical issues and mission inconsistencies have been noted.
+The game's story is presented through the perspective of a low-ranking enlistee navigating various realistic military scenarios, with a focus on following orders and documenting experiences in a diary.
+While some players appreciate the engaging missions and the ability to create custom scenarios, others find the overarching plot—centered on a proxy war during the Cold War—lacks depth and emotional impact.
+Overall, the mission editor is praised for its versatility, allowing for a wide range of creative gameplay experiences.

 • “Two campaigns with a lot of different missions and funny (as in retro-fun) cut-scenes.”